 Jaw and bone structure is examined during the implant examination.
 The general health status of the patient is checked and the suitability of the treatment is determined.

 Prior to implant treatment, it is necessary to determine the location of the important anatomical formations in the lower and upper jaws, to see if the appropriate jaw bone is present in the implanted sites and to prepare a treatment plan accordingly.
 For this purpose, firstly, panoramic x-ray and computed tomography are taken from each patient.
 Then planning is done with special computer programs.

 There are two phases in dental implant surgery process;

 In the first stage, the implant is placed into the jaw bone.
 It is performed under local anesthesia.
 Processing time for each implant takes 5-10 minutes.
 After the temporary prosthesis is placed on the implant, the surgical process is completed.

-After the placement procedure, the prosthesis can be started by waiting 1.5-2 months in the lower jaw and 3-4 months in the upper jaw.
+After the placement procedure, the prosthesis stage can be started by waiting 1.5-2 months for the lower jaw and 3-4 months for the upper jaw.
 This waiting period is the period of fusion of the implant and bone.

 Specially prepared prostheses identified during planning are placed on implants, that is, artificial tooth roots.
 This process takes 1 week.

 Things to consider after Dental Implant Treatment

 After the completion of the implant treatment, some issues should be considered for the success of the process.
 First 2 months only soft foods should be fed in the process.
 After 2 months, medium hard food consumption can be started.
 Treatment care should be taken during oral care and follow the instructions given by the dentist.